odpi/egeria-docs/site/docs/types/7/0720-Information-Supply-Chains.md

 ## InformationSupplyChainLink

-The *InformationSupplyChainComposition* relationship links the information supply chain segments, and descriptions of the data sources and destinations together into a graph.
+The *InformationSupplyChainLink* relationship links the information supply chain segments, and descriptions of the data sources and destinations together into a graph.
 This graph represents the highest level abstraction of the operation of the information supply chain.

 ## Example